 You should be aware that you may experience initial difficulty in opening a bank account.
 Different banks have different rules.

 There are a number of ways you can transfer money to other countries.

-The National Consumer Agency provides consumer information and education about the costs, risks and benefits of financial products.
+The Competition and Consumer Protection Commission provides consumer information and education about the costs, risks and benefits of financial products.
 If you require further information, you should contact:

 Lo-call: 1890 432 432

 The Money Advice and Budgeting Service (MABS) is a free and confidential service for people in Ireland with debt and money management problems.
 There are MABS offices all over Ireland, staffed by trained Money Advisers.
 Money Advisers will:

 For details of your nearest MABS office go to www.mabs.ie or contact the MABS Helpline: 0761 07 2000.